Knight at the Movies Archives

 Devine presides over a family with lots of stereotypical problems returning to her California home at Christmas.
 I love Loretta

-Devine, who should have gotten many more high profile movie roles after
+Devine, who should have gotten many more high profile movie roles after Waiting to Exhale (and plays a variation on that role here)

 and am always happy to see her with another big screen part – even in a standard issue picture such as this.
 Regina King is the